-Poopy butts in rabbits is an apt way of referring to a condition where your bunny has some poop dried up and stuck on its bunny butt.
+Poopy butts in rabbits is a way of referring to a condition where your bunny has some poop dried up and stuck on its bunny butt.
 Although they are clean animals, this condition is rather common and should be dealt with appropriately.
 From this article, you will k=find out the cause of your rabbit’s poopy butt, how to treat it and how to clean them.

 The right way to handle your rabbit’s poopy butt is to clean it immediately and then proceed to get treatments if need be.
 Poopy butts can lead to dangerous health problems in rabbits like skin problems and fatal consequences of a fly strike.
 Hence immediate action is necessary to keep your rabbit safe.